-- Reliable mains separation is ensured. - · Current reserve of at least 2 A is available. - \$\text{\$\\$}\\$ Switch on the safety sensor. - ⇒ The safety sensor performs a self test.
+- · Reliable mains separation is ensured. - · Current reserve of at least 2 A is available. - · The RES function is activated either in the safety sensor or in the downstream control. - ♦ Switch on the safety sensor. - ⇒ The safety sensor performs a self test and then displays the response time of the receiver (see chapter 3.3.2 "Operating indicators on the MLC 320 receiver").